 Are you a big gamer or spending hours at your PC or laptop?
 Here are our top tips on how to avoid repetitive strain injury (RSI) and advice on what to do if it starts to develop.

 RSI is when repetitive movement causes pain due to overuse or strain of muscles, ligaments or tendons.
+You may experience shoulder pain from using the mouse too regularly.
 The symptoms can range from pain and aching to numbness or tingling.
 Symptoms are made worse by continuing to do the repetitive movement.
 For gamers or people using laptops regularly for long periods of time, RSI can develop in the fingers, hands or wrists.

 It’s a good idea for a thorough body shake-out and stretch every half hour or so, and consider getting out for a walk if you’re desk-working or gaming for long periods.
-Good posture is key to prevent muscle pain and injury, so take a good look at your desk set-up: check that you’re not putting any extra strain on your neck, arms or hands.
+Good posture is key to preventing muscle pain and injury, so take a good look at your desk setup: check that you’re not putting any extra strain on your neck, arms, or hands.

 If your work or activities mean that one muscle group is used repetitively or held in the same position for a long period, any stretches that get the area moving will be beneficial.